RozDavid/LanguageGroundedSemseg/README.md

 ## Model Zoo

-We provide trained models form our method and different stages.
-Pretrain stage means that we only anchored model representations to the CLIP text encodings, while finetuned models can be directly evaluated on ScanNet200.
+We provide trained models from our method and at different stages.
+Pretrain stage means where we only anchored model representations to the CLIP text encodings, while finetuned models can be directly evaluated on ScanNet200.

 | Model Architecture | Pretrain Strategy |  Stage   |                                                       Link                                                       |
 |:-------------------|:-----------------:|:--------:|:----------------------------------------------------------------------------------------------------------------:|